-The money you spend on AdWords should be distributed in such a way that would bring the most profit to your business.
+The money you spend on AdWords should be distributed in such a way that would bring the most profit to your business and increase your ROI.

 So, you thought you would give a try to starting your first AdWords campaign?
 Well, this is a great thought.
 AdWords can be very profitable for your business.
 However, should you calculate how much profit you make compared to the amount you spend for your ads?

 First step would be to calculate your Return On Investment (ROI) by using this simple equation: ROI = (Revenue – Cost of goods sold) / Cost of goods sold.
 The second step would be to increase your ROI in order to ensure that the money you spend really counts.

 Increasing your ROI is the final result of a successful optimization of your Adwords campaigns.
 You have to keep in mind that the process of optimization is not a matter done in 1 hour or 1 day; it is necessary to launch the campaigns and track the evolution.
 This way, you can see which campaigns and keywords are performing better to keep working with and to get rid of those that are not working.
 You should also be aware that every industry has its ROI “common” levels.
 Some industries have a really high ROI level.
 Compare yours with the industry average to check how you’re doing.
 In this post, we will show you some tips on how to optimize your campaigns so that you can get the highest ROI possible, no matter your industry.

 You can also check our post about “AdWords Best Practices”.

 If you want to save money in your first Google Ads campaigns, remember to activate your Google Ads PROMO CODE here.